-6 Reasons To Clean Out Your Closet, Because Spring Cleaning Time Is Here
+6 Reasons To Clean Out Your Closet This Spring

 Not too many people look forward to spring cleaning, especially not cleaning out your closet.
 It's understandable.
 The weather outside is finally nice, but you're stuck inside dusting, vacuuming, organizing; the whole nine.
 And even though it feels good to have a freshly clean house at least once a year, if you're already on a regular cleaning schedule, it may not seem necessary to tackle your whole living area at once.
 But there are definitely reasons to clean out your closet this spring.

 Certain things are harder to get rid of than others.
 That half-used bottle of lotion that doesn't really smell all that great anyway?
 Toss.
 That plastic dish-ware you used in college that sits unused in the back of your kitchen cabinets?
 Donate.
 But that t-shirt you won for some reason or other in middle school that doesn't even fit you anymore?
 Well... memories.
 Right?
 Unfortunately, cleaning out a closet can be a pretty emotional task, and therefore one of the hardest to complete when it comes to spring cleaning.
 But if you can remember your justifications and stick to your guns, coming out of the other end with a nicely organized closet feels pretty rewarding.
 So if you find you need just a little more will power to get to it, here are six reasons you'll want to clean out your closet this spring.

 1. You've Run Out Of Hangers

 No, no; you don't need to buy more hangers.
 You need to assess what is important enough to stay on those hangers.
 Allowing yourself more hangers only allows for a more cluttered and packed closet.
 And there's no point in spending more money and space on items you don't even need or want anymore anyway.

 2. To Stop Ironing As Much